SlothDB is an independent open-source project. It's MIT licensed, built in the open, and shaped by the people who use it. Here's how to reach out.

 SlothDB is inspired by DuckDB, SQLite, ClickHouse, and the body of academic work on vectorized query execution (Boncz, Kersten, Neumann).

-Built by Sourav Roy.
+Open source.
 Contributors listed on the GitHub contributors graph.

 If you're using SlothDB in a product or research project, an email or a mention on GitHub Discussions helps keep the project going.